 Over the past several months, there has been a flurry of media coverage surrounding transgender restroom access being provided by many large businesses.
 The Equal Employment Opportunity Commission (“EEOC”) has now taken the opportunity to put employers on notice of its position that denying an employee access to a restroom corresponding to the employee’s gender identity is sex discrimination in violation of Title VII of the Civil Rights Act of 1964.

 The EEOC defines transgender as “people whose gender identity and/or expression is different from the sex assigned to them at birth (e.g. the sex listed on an original birth certificate)” and a person need not undergo any medical procedures to be considered transgender.
-The EEOC’s recently published fact sheet refers to past administrative rulings, and provides the following guidance for employers:
+The EEOC’s recently published fact sheet refers to past administrative rulings, and provides employers the following guidance concerning restroom access for transgender employees:

 - Denying an employee equal access to a common restroom corresponding to the employee’s gender identity is sex discrimination;